TugboatQA/docs/content/starter-configs/examples/nextjs.md

 ---
 title: "Next.js + Drupal"
 date: 2026-01-13T12:00:00-04:00
-weight: 8
+weight: 9
 ---

-A Tugboat Preview for a decoupled site with [Drupal](https://drupal.org/) powering the backend and [Next.js](https://nextjs.org/) powering the front-end, builds the builds and connects the PHP, Node.js, and MariaDB services and then serves the site.
+A Tugboat Preview for a decoupled site with [Drupal](https://drupal.org/) powering the backend and [Next.js](https://nextjs.org/) powering the front-end, builds and connects the Node.js, PHP, and MariaDB services, then serves the site.
 The Preview is accessible via the secure Tugboat URL by anyone who has the link.
 No need for the viewer to configure a local environment.

 This configuration and the accompanying Next.js config example addresses out-of-memory problems a project like this may encounter.
 This code should get you started, but you will need to customize and fill in details to get the configuration